Patrick Bergin: Career

-Internationally, Bergin's best-known role may be that of the menacing husband of Julia Roberts' character in the thriller Sleeping with the Enemy.
-He is also known for his role as Irish terrorist Kevin O'Donnell in the film adaptation of Tom Clancy's Patriot Games.
-He also appeared as Robin Hood in a 1991 film.
+Bergin is also known for his role as Irish terrorist Kevin O'Donnell in the film adaptation of Tom Clancy's Patriot Games (1992).
+He described 1996 as the lowest point in his career, a time when he rarely received any calls for film roles.
 In 2013 he appeared in the Scottish film The Wee Man playing notorious Glasgow gangster Arthur 'The Godfather' Thompson.
-He joined the BBC soap EastEnders towards the end of 2017, departing in March 2018.
+He joined the BBC soap opera EastEnders towards the end of 2017, departing in March 2018.

 Music

 Bergin leads the band Patrick Bergin and the Spirit Merchants.
 They had a top 10 hit in Ireland with their song "The Knacker", released in 2003, which tells the story of a person who recycles horse carcasses and turns them into glue.
 As a singer, Bergin collaborated with Vlad DeBriansky and appeared on his album Jacks Last Dollar.

 He also appeared in the video of DJ Steve Mac's song "Paddy's Revenge".

 Bergin was onstage singing the Leonard Cohen song "Anthem" as Pope Francis, on his visit to Ireland, arrived in Croke Park for the Festival of Families as part of the World Meeting of Families 2018.